May. 27, 2024

 Various Ratings Applicable to Explosion Proof Enclosure Design

 The design and construction of an Explosion Proof or intrinsically safe barrier, junction box, or other containment enclosure must adhere to the standards defined in the NEC hazardous area classifications.
 However, manufacturers may voluntarily comply with relevant NEMA ratings.
-The right NEC specifications requirements for you depends on where you intend on deploying your Intrinsically safe or explosion proof cabinet.
+The right NEC specifications requirements for you depend on where you intend on deploying your Intrinsically safe or explosion proof cabinet.
 Here are selected NEMA/NEC classifications and ratings for Explosion Proof / Intrinsically safe enclosures:

 NEMA 1